RMAF 2018 - Denver, USA

 Last year, however, Brent Butterworth covered it for us and said, “Really, you need to be at this show.
 It’s much better now.”
 I listened to him and came back this year -- and I’m glad I did.
 RMAF 2018 has turned out to be much better than I thought it would be, with many new and interesting products worth photographing and writing about.
 I first concentrated on hi-fi electronics, which are shown below, with all prices in USD.

-. . . the 5802, priced at $7000.
+. . . the No.5802, priced at $7000.
 They’re both similar in that they have a class-A preamp circuit, a class-AB amplifier capable of outputting 125Wpc into 8 ohms or 250Wpc into 4 ohms, Mark Levinson’s PrecisionLink DAC, and a Main Drive class-A headphone amp.
 And they both basically look the same.
-What the 5802 has over the 5805 is six digital inputs as opposed to four.
-What the 5805 has over the 5802, which makes it more expensive . . .
+What the No.5802 has over the No.5805 are six digital inputs as opposed to four.
+What the No.5805 has over the No.5802, which make it more expensive . . .

 Krell used to be a really big name in hi-fi, but in recent years, it’s more or less fallen off the audiophile map.
 But with some recent staffing changes and new products in the works, the company plans to change that.
 One of the new things is the K-300i integrated amplifier, which is available in silver or black finish and carries a base price of $7000, with an optional digital module for $1000 more, based on an ESS Technology Sabre Pro DAC chipset.
 The K-300i’s power-amp section uses the company’s iBias technology and is rated to deliver 150Wpc into 8 ohms or 300Wpc into 4 ohms.
 It uses a 771VA transformer and has 80,000µF of power-supply capacitance.
 Analog inputs include two pairs of balanced (XLR) and three pairs of single-ended (RCA).
 The module’s digital inputs include one TosLink optical, one S/PDIF coax (RCA), one USB, two HDMI (with support for 4K video), Bluetooth, and Ethernet.
 The module, which is also Roon- and MQA-compatible, supports Spotify, vTuner Internet Radio, Tidal, Deezer, and Qobuz streaming services.